ni/measurement-plugin-integration-example-python/src/python_sequencer/README.md

 ### Example Usage

-- `python main.py --refresh-clients -s \my\sequence\directory`
-    This command refreshes the clients and generates a new sequence file in the \`\my\sequence\directory\`.

-- `python main.py --refresh-clients`
+- `python main.py /my/sequence/directory`
-    This command refreshes the clients and generates a new sequence file in the current working directory.
+    This command generates new clients and a sequence file in the `/my/sequence/directory` directory.